Old School DG Done Right... For the Most Part

 -Parking was not sufficient.
 A popular course like this should have ample parking.

--As I mentioned before, there are many short, squat trees They are very thick and great at catching a disc.
+Other Thoughts: -There are many short trees that are very thick and great at catching a disc.
 If you get one stuck, ask at the pro shop for the pole.

--It's a great course, with so much variety.
-I've had the opportunity to play twice, and each time the pin locations were so different it almost felt like a new course!
-It can be crowded, but I think it is well worth it for only $3.
+-Morley is a great course, with so much variety.
+I've played three times, and each time the pin locations were so different it almost felt like a new course!
+It can be crowded, but I think it is worth it for only $3.

 2 of 3 people found this review helpful.